It’s a drug that’s keeping people with chronic myelogenous leukemia alive.

 Researchers are now only scratching the surface of the potential of Gleevec and other drugs like it.

-Before 2001, fewer than 1 in 3 people with chronic myelogenous leukemia (CML) survived more than five years after diagnosis.
+Before 2001, fewer than with chronic myelogenous leukemia (CML) survived more than five years after diagnosis.

 Then, along came Gleevec.